Third Macedonian War: Perseus' opportunities

-Perseus also sent a common message to Eumenes II of Pergamon and Antiochus IV, the Seleucid king, which invited them to put pressure on the Romans for peace talks.
+Perseus also sent a common message to Eumenes II and Antiochus IV, which invited them to pressure the Romans for peace talks.
 The message to Antiochus was sent openly.
-The one to Eumenes was sent under the pretence of ransoming prisoners and some secret deals between the two of them occurred which caused suspicions in Rome and accusations that Eumenes II was a traitor.
-This was also related to a Cretan, Cydas, who was a close friend of Eumenes.
-He went to meet a countryman who served in the army of Perseus at Amphipolis, in Macedon, and then had conversations with two officers of Perseus under the walls of Demetrias.
-He had previously gone to Eumenes as an envoy twice.
-The fact that these secretive missions had taken place was notorious, but the precise nature of the dealings between the two kings was not known.
+The one to Eumenes was sent under the pretence of ransoming prisoners.
+Secret deals transpired between the two that raised suspicions in Rome and triggered accusations that Eumenes II was a traitor.
+This was also related to Cydas, who was Eumenes' close friend.
+He went to meet a countryman who served Perseus at Amphipolis, in Macedon, and then had conversations with two of Perseus' officers at Demetrias.
+He had gone to Eumenes as an envoy twice.
+The fact that these secretive missions had taken place was notorious, but the precise nature of their dealings was not known.

 Perseus also approached Eumenes II of Pergamon directly, even though he was an enemy of Macedon.
 Eumenes knew that Perseus pursued peace.
 He also thought that as the war dragged on the Romans would be interested in bringing it to an end.
 He wanted to win their good graces by helping them to secure what he thought would come about of itself.
 He asked a price on 1,000 talents for not helping the Romans by land or sea and 15,000 talents for mediating peace.
 Perseus agreed to send his hostages to Crete.
 He said that he would pay the money only when the deal was complete and that meanwhile he would send it to Samothrace, an island which belonged to him.
 Eumenes agreed, but asked for part of the sum immediately.
 He struggled to obtain it.
-Livy commented that “having manoeuvred with each other to no purpose, they gained nothing but disgrace”, and that, but for a small amount of money, Perseus missed a chance for successful peace talks or, had they failed, the ignition of hostilities between Rome and Eumenes.
+Livy commented that "having manoeuvred with each other to no purpose, they gained nothing but disgrace”, and that, but for a small amount of money, Perseus missed a chance for successful peace talks or, had they failed, the ignition of hostilities between Rome and Eumenes.